 The shop is also a meeting place for local riders.
 They meet on Saturdays at 8:30 in the morning for a for 22-mile ride, which usually takes them about an hour and half.
 During the warmer season they also meet on Thursday evenings.
 If the temperature is below 35 degrees they will not ride.

-Nalley likes the plans from Suwanee community developers to increase the amount of planned space for bicycles and pedestrians.
+Nalley likes the plans from Suwanee community developers to i.
 “Any infrastructure the city puts in to support cycling is good for us,” Nalley says.
 Suwanee and Gwinnett residents can see the latest plans from the city in the February Cross Roads Newsletter on page 4.

 This will be the fourth year Suwanee Creek Bicycles has sponsored the Tour De Cure for the American Diabetes Association.
 The last two years they were the top recruiting shop for team members in the Georgia race, and last year the team raised about $8,000 dollars for the cause.